David Magerman: Philanthropy

 Since founding The Kohelet Foundation in 2009, Magerman has donated tens of millions of dollars to local causes.
 Some of these include Kohelet Yeshiva High School (renamed from Stern Hebrew High School in the gift's honor), Yeshiva University and the Yeshiva Lab School.

-In 2020, Magerman became a financial and vocal supporter of First Generation Investors, a 501(c)3 nonprofit organization that teaches high school students in underserved communities the power of investing and provides the students with real money to invest.
+In 2020, Magerman became a financial and vocal supporter of First Generation Investors, a 501(c)(3) nonprofit organization that teaches high school students in underserved communities the power of investing and provides the students with real money to invest.
 He guest spoke to its students during a virtual webinar in July 2020.

 In 2023, Magerman changed the name of The Kohelet Foundation to The Tzemach David Foundation.
 He did this because he did not want to be mistaken with an NGO with the same name that backed the Israel government’s judicial reform effort.

 In 2024, Magerman pledged five million dollars to higher education institutions in Israel.
-He decided to stop supporting his alma mater, the University of Pennsylvania, over the administration’s handling of antisemitism on campus after the October 7, 2023 Hamas massacre in Israel.
+He decided to stop supporting his alma mater, the University of Pennsylvania, over the administration’s handling of protests against Israel on campus that he considered antisemitic after the October 7, 2023 Hamas massacre in Israel.